photo by janice karam chung

 she/they

-is a writer and editor from queens, ny, currently based in the hudson valley (unceded lands of the Esopus peoples of Lenapehoking).
+is a writer and editor from queens, ny, presently based in the hudson valley (unceded lands of the Esopus peoples of Lenapehoking).

 they are the current and founding editor of The Amp at Asian American Arts Alliance, as well as the editor of Artlab Editorial. her writing covers art, ecology, and asian diaspora.